 DART First State Public Transit Service is operated by Delaware Transit Corporation, a Division of DelDOT.
-The statewide public transit system is provided by one provider, travels nearly statewide and includes seasonal resort service and para-transit door-to-door service for the elderly and disabled.
-The DART fleet includes over 300 vehicles and serviced almost 9 million passengers in 2005.
+The statewide public transit system is provided by this one provider, travels statewide and includes seasonal resort service and para-transit door-to-door service for the elderly and disabled.
+The DART fleet includes over 320 buses, provides transportation on over 69 bus routes, and serviced 10.2 million passengers in 2006.